rust-lang-nursery/rust-cookbook/src/net.md

 [ex-extract-links-webpage]: #ex-extract-links-webpage
 <a name="ex-extract-links-webpage"/>
-## Extract all links from a webpage
+## Extract all links from a webpage HTML

 [![reqwest-badge]][reqwest] [![select-badge]][select] [![cat-net-badge]][cat-net]